Top 10 Best Sites

 It’s enough to make some daters give up on online dating altogether.
 While others just make quotable jokes about it.
 Nicole Betz, a witty Twitter user, said, “I’m not into internet dating, but I am dating the internet.”
 You can check out more funny online dating quotes here.

 Attitude is everything on a dating site.
 If you go into it with a cynical, judgmental, and glass-half-empty attitude, you’re going to turn dates off and probably won’t have a good time.
 Don’t let the online dating experience get you down.
-Sending a message like, “You’re probably not going to answer but…” is just shooting yourself in the foot.
+Sending a message like, “You’re probably not going to answer but…” is just shooting yourself in the foot from the get-go.

 Hopefully, our list of jokes about online dating can help you loosen up, realize that these frustrations happen to everyone, and keep trying your luck.
 Nothing ventured, nothing gained, right?